openshift/openshift-ansible/playbooks/openstack/advanced-configuration.md

 default nameservers.
 Technically, this allows to deploy OpenShift clusters without dnsmasq proxies.

-The `openshift_openstack_clusterid` and `openshift_openstack_public_dns_domain` will form the cluster's DNS domain all your servers will be under.
+The `openshift_openstack_clusterid` and `openshift_openstack_public_dns_domain`
+will form the cluster's public DNS domain all your servers will be under.
 With the default values, this will be `openshift.example.com`.
 For workloads, the default subdomain is 'apps'.
 That sudomain can be set as well by the `openshift_openstack_app_subdomain` variable in the inventory.

+If you want to use a two sets of hostnames for public and private/prefixed DNS records for your externally managed public DNS server, you can specify `openshift_openstack_public_hostname_suffix` and/or `openshift_openstack_private_hostname_suffix`.
+The suffixes will be added to the nsupdate records sent to the external DNS server.
+Those are empty by default.

+**Note** the real hostnames, Nova servers' or ansible hostnames and inventory variables will not be updated.
+The deployment may be done on arbitrary named hosts with the hostnames managed by cloud-init.
+Inventory hostnames will ignore the suffixes.

 The `openstack_<role name>_hostname` is a set of variables used for customising public names of Nova servers provisioned with a given role.
 When such a variable stays commented,